Donavon F. Smith: World War II

-He entered the aviation cadet program in January 1942 and commenced his Primary training at Bruce Field, Texas on 30 March 1942, and soloed the Fairchild PT-19 after seven hours and 16 minutes of instruction.
-He later moved to Randolph Field, Texas for Basic training and Advanced training at Foster Field, Texas.
-Smith was commissioned as a second lieutenant in the U.S. Army Air Corps and was awarded his pilot wings on October 9, 1942.
+He entered the aviation cadet program in January 1942 and commenced his primary training at Bruce Field, Texas on March 30, 1942; he soloed the Fairchild PT-19 after seven hours and 16 minutes of instruction.
+He later moved to Randolph Field, Texas, for basic training and advanced training at Foster Field, Texas.
+Smith was awarded his pilot wings on October 9, 1942.
 After completing P-47 Thunderbolt training, Smith joined the 61st Fighter Squadron of the 56th Fighter Group at Bridgeport, Connecticut, in November 1942.

 He was deployed with the group to England in January 1943.
-Arriving at RAF Kings Cliffe in January 1943, he flew his first mission from RAF Horsham St. Faith on May 4, 1943.
+Arriving at RAF Kings Cliffe in January 1943, he flew his first mission from RAF Horsham St. Faith on May 4.
 In July 1943, the group moved to RAF Halesworth.
 On July 30, 1943, while escorting B-17 Flying Fortresses over Emden, Germany, Smith was credited with a probable destruction of a Messerschmitt Bf 109.
-His biggest day came on December 11, during a bomber escort mission against military objectives in the heavily defended area of Emden, Germany.
-During the mission, his flight was attacked by Messerschmitt Bf 110s.
-Engaging five of them, he managed to shoot down two Bf 110s.
-In the same mission, he was credited with a shared destruction of a Focke-Wulf Fw 190 and damaged one Bf 110.

-For his heroism in the mission, Smith received the Distinguished Service Cross.
+On December 11, he was escorting bombers to the heavily defended area in Emden when his flight was attacked by Messerschmitt Bf 110s.
+Engaging five of them, he shot down two and damaged one.
+He was also credited with a shared destruction of a Focke-Wulf Fw 190.
+For his heroism, Smith received the Distinguished Service Cross.

-Smith continued to score aerial victories.
-He shot down two Bf 110s over Steinhude Lake on February 20, 1944.
-He finally became a flying ace, when he shot down a Fw 190 over Lippstadt on February 22.

-In April 1944, Smith finished his operational tour, opting to take 30 days of shore leave and returning to the 56th Fighter Group for a second tour in July 1944.
-During this time, the 56th FG was equipped with the new "Bubbletop" P-47s and was stationed at RAF Boxted.
+He shot down two Bf 110s over Steinhude Lake on February 20, 1944, and two days later became a flying ace when he shot down a Fw 190 over Lippstadt.
+In April 1944, Smith finished his operational tour, then took 30 days of shore leave.
+In July 1944, he returned for a second tour with the 56th Fighter Group, which was equipped with the new "bubbletop" P-47s and was stationed at RAF Boxted.
 He was appointed as commander of the 61st Fighter Squadron in September 1944.
 He flew his 124th and final combat mission with the 56th FG on January 5, 1945.

 During World War II, Smith was credited with the destruction of 5.5 enemy aircraft in aerial combat plus 1 probable, 2 damaged, and 2 destroyed on the ground while strafing enemy airfields.
 While serving with the 56th FG, he flew P-47s bearing the names "P J & Hun Hunter", "Ole Cock II" and "Ole Cock III".
+He earned the nickname "Dieppe" for skillfully evading enemy anti-aircraft fire while flying over the French port city.